Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 ### Samba Share

+This setup will allow access to the harddrive for the video data is not attached to this device.

-To automatically mount the NFS share from the raspi install NFS client and autofs:
+To automatically mount the NFS share of the harddrive attached to a different device install NFS client and autofs:

 ```bash
 sudo apt update && sudo apt install cifs-utils autofs
 ```